Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 (Note: Because llama.cpp has made some breaking changes to the support of older ggml models.
 Some older ggml versions listed below may not work properly on current llama.cpp.
 But there should be GPTQ equivalents or newer ggml versions for the models.)

 NOTE:
 - Major edit on June 30, 2023.
-Since I noticed GPT-4 started to give more granular scores and tends to give higher scores, I have decided to re-run the tests for all models so they can be compared.
+Since I noticed GPT-4 started to give more granular scores and tends to give higher scores, I have decided to re-run the tests for all models so they can be compared (All evaluations done with GPT-4-0613 for consistency).
 The scores in the table below are the average of the scores from the latest tests.
 The scores in the table below are not comparable to the scores in the previous versions of this README.

 | Model_Name                                                                      | Avg_Score | Colab_Link                                                                                                                                                                                                                                                    | Date_Added | Link                                                                    |
 | :------------------------------------------------------------------------------ | :-------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | :--------- | :---------------------------------------------------------------------- |